 In addition, a blank check company registering for a securities offering may be subject to additional requirements for the protection of investors, including depositing most of the raised funds in an escrow account until an acquisition is agreed to and requiring shareholder approval of any identified acquisition.

 A type of blank check company is a “special purpose acquisition company,” or SPAC for short.
 A SPAC is created specifically to pool funds in order to finance a merger or acquisition opportunity within a set timeframe.
-The opportunity usually has yet to be identified.
+For more information, see our Investor Bulletin on SPACS.